s-victor/TinyPedal/docs/customization.md

     End stint fuel, End stint energy
 Show remaining fuel or energy at the end of stint.

-    Total Pit stops
+    Total pit stops
 Show total number of pit stops required to finish race.
 First value is raw reading with decimal places, second value behind `≈` sign is rounded up integer reading.

 Note, sometimes when `Average pit seconds` is set to longer duration, ceiling integer reading may be rounded up `2` units higher than raw reading, this is not an error.
 For example, it may show `5.978 ≈ 7` instead of `5.978 ≈ 6`, this is because when calculating from `6` pit stops, due to less amount time spent in pit stop compare to `7`, more fuel is required per pit stop which would exceed tank capacity, hence calculator adds 1 more pit stop.

     One less pit stop
 Show theoretical fuel or energy consumption in order to make one less pit stop.